 New relationships are exciting.
 But if you’re always texting first or asking them to hang out, it’s a problem.

 Relationships should be give and take.
 If you’re chasing after someone, eventually it’s time to stop.

 If you never hear from them again, you have your answer.
 Fortunately, you’re not losing anything other than a pleasant distraction.

 5. You only do what they want?
 Your Relationship Might Be Toxic.

-This is a major red flag.
+This is one of the most important relationship red flags.
 We expect toxic relationships to be obvious.
 But most relationships don’t start out with emotional or physical abuse.